Self-Abandonment: Why You Keep Putting Yourself Last

 • When you dismiss your emotions

 This is not about judgment.
-This is a gentle process of awareness.
+It is a process of awareness.

 “There was a moment when I paused and asked myself a simple question: what do I actually need right now?
 And I didn’t have an answer.
 Not because there wasn’t one, but because I had spent so long ignoring that voice that I couldn’t hear it anymore.
 That’s when I knew something had to change.” – Caitlin